ulfschneider/tracker/README.md

 A comment may contain links to web pages.

 If you don´t specify a date or a time, your track will be filed with the current date and time.
-You can specify a different date or time in the format **DD-MMM-YY HH:mm** (omit the the time or the date if either one is not needed).
+You can specify a different date or time in the format **D-MMM-YY HH:mm** (omit the the time or the date if either one is not needed).
 The time format **HH:mm** is 24 hours.
 If you file a track for the last seven days, you can use the following shortcuts for the date:
 **today**, **yest**, **yesterday**, **mon**, **tue**, **wed**, **thu**, **fri**, **sat**, **sun**.